Other Names: Alecensa®

 About this Drug

 Alectinib is used to treat cancer.
-It is given by mouth (orally).
+It is given orally (by mouth).

 - Constipation (not able to move bowels)

-- Swelling of your legs, ankles, feet, and/or eyelids.
+- Swelling of your legs, ankles, and/or feet.

 - Inflammation (swelling) of the lungs.
 You may have a dry cough or trouble breathing.

 - Severe muscle aching and weakness (lack of muscle strength)